-How you can use what you now know about the Freedom Feeling Compass.
+How you can use what you now know about the 4A Process.

 I want you to appreciate that there is no right or wrong when it comes to your feelings and how they want to guide you.
 The examples of the guidance I’ve shown above are exactly that, examples.
 Which means that your feelings may come up with different ways to guide you.

-Following the 4As of the Freedom Feeling Compass will enable you to find the right answers for you.
+Following the 4A Process will enable you to find the right answers for you.

 So next time something has caused you to struggle emotionally remember; Aware, Acknowledge, Analyse and Act.